piyushj12/Tic-Toc-Toe/README.md

 - Suggesting enhancements or new features.
 - Improving documentation or code quality.

-To contribute, please fork the repository and submit a pull request with your changes.
 This project is a demonstration of modern ReactJS practices and state management techniques.
 Enjoy playing the game and feel free to contribute!